Flank/flank-dashboard/docs/00_template.md

 # Project name

-> Summary of the proposed change
+> Summary of the proposed change.

 # References